Her Majesty Queen Elizabeth II – An 80th Birthday Portrait: Critical reception

-The portrait was voted the second-most-favoured portrait of the Queen by the British public; however, it has been critically derided, being described by Harry Wallop as depicting the Queen as a "gurning granny".
-Clive Aslet, writing in The Telegraph, described the painting as representing a "nadir" of portraiture of the Queen, feeling it showed her "grinning like the monkey on top of a barrel organ".
+The portrait was voted the second-most-favoured portrait of the Queen by the British public.
+It has been critically derided, being described by Harry Wallop in The Telegraph as depicting the Queen as a "gurning granny".
+Clive Aslet, writing for the same publication, described the painting as representing a "nadir" of portraiture of the Queen, saying it showed her "grinning like the monkey on top of a barrel organ".
+Jonathan Jones of The Guardian said, "The press conference was a sickening display of fawning over Harris and his fatuous painting, and something in me snapped.
+I asked him if he seriously believed that his portrait was a good work of art [...]
+Seeing him unveil his royal portrait felt like attending some grotesquely bland cultural rite conducted by a dystopian version of Britain in which the BBC and monarchy united to promote the inanities of Rolf Art."

 Ownership and location

-The location and ownership of the painting are presently unknown.
+The location and ownership of the painting are at present unknown.

 The National Portrait Gallery later refused Harris's offer of the portrait.
 In 2012, the painting was displayed at the Walker Art Gallery in Liverpool as part of an exhibition of Harris's work.
 It was described by the Walker Gallery as having been part of Harris's private collection; the gallery later said that they had returned the portrait to Whitewall Galleries with whom Harris had a commercial relationship.

-Following Harris's arrest and 2014 conviction for indecent assault and sexual offences, BBC News Online's magazine discussed the location and ownership of the painting.
+Following Harris's arrest and 2014 conviction for indecent assault and sexual offences, BBC News' online magazine discussed the location and ownership of the painting.
 It revealed that the painting was not part of the Royal Collection, having only been loaned to the Queen's Gallery for display; it was also not part of the BBC's art collection and Whitewall Galleries did not respond to requests for a comment on the portrait's ownership.
 The public relations company Bell Pottinger, who acted for Harris during his trial, were unable to say if Harris possessed the painting.
 The article reported that it was "likely to have been returned to Harris".